-Professor Brian McGing is the Senior Dean and is responsible for enquiring into alleged breaches of the College Disciplinary Code by members of the academic staff and for taking further action in accordance with College regulations and statutes.
+Professor John Parnell is the Senior Dean and is responsible for enquiring into alleged breaches of the College Disciplinary Code by members of the academic staff and for taking further action in accordance with College regulations and statutes.
 The Senior Dean is also responsible for allocating rooms for academic members of staff.
 He chairs the Capitation Committee which apportions the capitation fund to the Capitated Bodies inter alia.
-Professor McGing is the Regius Professor of Greek (1761) at Trinity College.

-Dr Tim Trimble, in his role as Junior Dean, is responsible for maintaining discipline and good order among students and he investigates the alleged commission of disciplinary offences by students.
-Dr Trimble is Course Director of the MSc in Applied Psychology at Trinity College Dublin.
+Dr Philip Coleman is the Junior Dean and Registrar of Chambers.
+As Junior Dean, he is responsible for maintaining discipline and good order among students and he investigates the alleged commission of disciplinary offences by students.
+As Registrar of Chambers, he allocate rooms to students on behalf of the Provost.

 Professor Werner Blau is the Senior Proctor.
 The Proctors have, and exercise, responsibilities with regard to supplicating the Senate for degrees.